Saturday, July 11, 2026

 The biggest thrill ride of the summer is almost here as the registration numbers and the leaderboard have been finalized as signups have been closed.

 Evo has posted a leaderboard of games.
 Here are the twelve games Evo Vegas will have this year like Evo Japan did.
 With twelve games, there are twelve champions to crown.
 You might be wondering why the top six games have to be light while the bottom six have to be dark.
 Well, here's one obvious thing.
-Since we have twelve games up there, the top six games will have their Top 8 in the Arena while the bottom six games will have their Top 8 at the main streaming area outside of the Arena.
+Since we have twelve games up there, the top six games will have their Top 8 in the Arena while the bottom six games will have their Top 8 at the area where the Friday Showcase takes place at.

 Now, since Evo Vegas is taking place at the West Wing of the Las Vegas Convention Center to allow the Arena finals to go live on Saturday and Sunday, the pendulum swings in both days.
 Let's start with Saturday's Top 8 finals.